harunsasmaz/Graph-Algorithms/README.md

 # Graph-Algorithms
-Fundamental graphs algorithms to practice with c++
+Fundamental graph algorithms to practice with C++

 > stdc++.h is provided for MacOS users.